aimms/documentation/httpclient/http.rst

+.. _What_is_HTTP:

 What is HTTP?
 =============

 HTTP  (`HyperText Transfer Protocol <https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol>`_) originally was developed as a protocol for the World Wide Web that described how browsers fetch web pages and images from servers.
 Nowadays, its use case is generalized as one of the standardized ways information systems interact over the internet and exchange data.

 An HTTP server is the system that has some resources and waits for an incoming HTTP request.
 An HTTP client is a program that can retrieve a resource from an HTTP server by making such request.
 In order to do so the HTTP client must follow these 4 steps:

-- Connect to the server
+1. Connect to the server
-- Send the request message
+2. Send the request message
-- Wait for the response
+3. Wait for the response
-- Process the response message
+4. Process the response message

 After the response, the connection can be closed or a new request can be made.